-In the Notifications section, you can create custom notifications and keep track of your progress.
+In the Alerts section, you can create custom notifications and keep track of your progress.

-Don't forget to save your notifications and make sure they are enabled.
+Don't forget to save your alerts and make sure they are enabled.

-In this section, you can create a set of email auto-responders meant to engage with customers who did not leave any text feedback, left a Detractor score or simply to ask Promoters to leave their reviews on specific platforms and spread word-of-mouth.
+In this section, you can create a set of email auto-responders meant to engage with contacts who did not leave any text feedback, left a Detractor score, or simply ask Promoters to leave their reviews on specific platforms and spread word-of-mouth.
 Autoresponders will be sent to respondents with a random delay between 5 and 60 minutes from the moment they've answered the survey.

-Webhooks allow you to send HTTP requests to another web application every time an event is triggered, be it new feedback, a bounced survey or an unsubscribed customer.
+Use webhooks to send requests to web applications every time an event occurs.
+Webhooks allow you to send HTTP requests to another web application every time an event is triggered, be it new feedback, a bounced survey, or an unsubscribed contact.
 Don't forget to save each created webhook and make sure they're enabled.